Achieving consistent great prints requires a good printer, excellent filament, and a level bed.

 - Rough or uneven texture

-You don’t need an ABL to level your 3D printer bed.
+You don’t need an auto bed leveling system (ABL) for your 3D printer bed.
 Getting a perfectly level build surface is easy to do with manual leveling.

-The process of manually leveling a bed is similar, no matter your model printer.
-Simply follow the steps below.
+Manually leveling a bed is similar, no matter what model printer you use.

-Tip: Leveling a brand-new 3D printer is tedious and can take up to 30 minutes.
+Leveling a brand-new 3D printer is tedious and can take up to 30 minutes.
 Getting high-quality prints is worth the effort.
 Take your time and do it right.
-After the initial leveling, you’ll only need to re-level the build plate every 5-10 prints.
-Sometimes longer if you take good care of the printer between prints.
+After the initial leveling, you’ll only need to relevel the build plate every 5-10 prints.

 Tools Required

-The goal of 3D printer bed leveling is to ensure a consistent 0.1mm distance from the build plate to the print head.
-Fortunately, you can achieve a level build surface using the paper method and a few household items.
+3D printer bed leveling aims to ensure a consistent 0.1mm distance from the build plate to the print head.
+Fortunately, you can achieve a level build surface using paper and a few household items.

 Before you get started, there are a few tools you’ll need to get:

 - A piece of paper: We’ll use paper to gauge the distance between the nozzle and the printer bed.
-Standard printer paper works well, but a Post-It note works too.
+Standard printer paper works well, but a Post-It note works.

 - Screwdriver or hex key: If your 3D printer doesn’t have rotating knobs, you’ll need one of these to level the bed.